-Product development timelines are at risk of delay, particularly since it is not always possible to predict what the FDA will require for approval of the NDA.
+Product development timelines are at risk of delay, particularly since it is not always possible to predict what the FDA will require for approval of future NDA's.
 There is a risk therefore that product development could take longer than presently expected by the Directors.
 If such delays occur the Group may require further working capital.
 The Directors shall seek to minimise the risk of delays by careful management of projects.

-The Group utilises consultants who are experts in preparing and filing NDAs in the US.
-The Group continues to utilise these experts as the FDA reviews the NDA resubmission.
+The Group utilises consultants who are experts in preparing and filing future NDAs in the US.